Team & Governance

 Chief Executive Officer

-Sam has led OTA as Chief Executive Officer for over four years, commencing in September 2018, and was appointed by the Board to steer and position OTA to represent, support, strengthen and resource the continually evolving occupational therapy profession.
+Sam has led OTA as Chief Executive Officer since 2018, and was appointed by the Board to steer and position OTA to represent, support, strengthen and resource the continually evolving occupational therapy profession.
 Over the past four years Sam has led, developed and grown a highly skilled team who have successfully achieved solid growth and increased awareness and representation of the profession with key stakeholders, agencies and government agencies and ministerial portfolios.
 Sam has over 25 years of experience as both a senior leaders and Board Director working across corporate, professional services and not for profit organisations.
 She has a breadth of experience collaborating with multi disciplinary teams across sectors and understands the nuances of complex and competing political environments.
 Sam strives to work with members, government and stakeholders to create collaborative solutions for an engaged and resilient profession.
 Sam is a natural communicator with high level business development skills demonstrating consistently strong growth, with a strong focus and belief in continual learning and development and looks for opportunities to develop her team to be inspired leaders and to be at the forefront of innovation in their sectors.
 In her spare time Sam is an enthusiastic but inconsistent golfer, sings in a choir, collects art and has her hand full wrangling office dog Rosie, the wild dog Poppy, and the real boss Kitty.
 She is the very proud mum of Tom.

 Alexandra Reynolds